 - Tapered design covers the neck and stays put without constriction or tight spots

 - Flat-sewn seams for all-day comfort

-- Highly breathable fabric minimizes eyewear fogging and voice restriction
+- Highly breathable fabric minimizes eyewear fogging and muffled voice

 - Sublimation print for soft hand